AppMaintainers/book-my-house/TASKS.md

 Create a new page for houses (e.g.: `/houses/1`)

-1. Create a new route and a new controller for the houses
+1. Create a new route and a new controller for houses
 2. Make the house links work on the bookings page
 3. Display the booked days for the selected house
 4. Order the bookings by their dates
-5. Add option to revert the list
+5. Add option to revert the list of the booked days

 ### Pagination

 Add pagination to `/bookings`

 1. Use a gem to do this!
-We suggest `pagy`, but you can use your preferences if you have any
+We suggest `pagy`, but if you have a preference for a different gem, feel free to use that one
 2. Make it so, that every page only displays four bookings
-3. Add option to define a per page value
+3. Add an option to define a per page value

 ### Statistics

 The current statistics page is broken, let's fix the calculations.

 1. Find the house with the most bookings
-2. Calculate the most successful year
+2. Calculate the most successful year with the most bookings.

 ### React